flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/pedestal/radar.md

 ### MODE - Display mode selector

 - WX:
-    - Weather mode: Intensity of precipitation (black for the lowest intensity, green, amber and red indicate progressively higher intensity).
+    - Weather mode: Intensity of precipitation (black for the lowest intensity, green, amber, and red indicate progressively higher intensity).
 - WX+T:
     - Weather and Turbulence mode: WX plus turbulence areas are displayed in magenta.
 - TURB:
     - Turbulence mode: Only turbulence areas.
 - WX+T+HZD:
-    - Weather, Turbulence and Hazard mode (recommended position): WX+T and hazard prediction risk areas
+    - Weather, Turbulence, and Hazard mode (recommended position): WX+T and hazard prediction risk areas
 - MAP:
     - Map mode: No weather display but ground information: Black for water, green for ground, and amber for cities and mountains.